OpenFn/lightning/DEPLOYMENT.md

 #### Performance Tuning

-Kafka triggers currently rely on the existence of Message Candidate Sets.
-These are a temporary measure to ensure that message sequence for messages with identical keys are preserved.
-As part of this mechanism, Lightning uses a MessageCandidateSetWorker to convert messages into WorkOrders.

-By default, there is only one worker process, but the number of workers can be increased by setting the `KAFKA_NUMBER_OF_MESSAGE_CANDIDATE_SET_WORKERS` environment variable.
-Increasing this may increase the rate at which messages received by Kafka are converted to WorkOrders.
-If you find that you have a large number of records in the `trigger_kafka_messages` table, then increasing the number of workers may help to reduce this backlog.

-The MessageCandidateSetWorker has two configurable processing delays:

-- The delay before the worker requests the next Message Candidate Set for consideration after it has finished processing the current Message Candidate Set.
-This can be set by configuring the `KAFKA_NEXT_MESSAGE_CANDIDATE_SET_DELAY_MILLISECONDS` environment variable.
-The default value is currently 250ms.
-- The delay before the worker requests the next Message Candidate Set for consideration when there are no Message Candidate Sets available.
-This can be set by configuring the `KAFKA_NO_MESSAGE_CANDIDATE_SET_DELAY_MILLISECONDS` environment variable.
-The default value is currently 10000ms.

 The number of Kafka consumers in the consumer group can be modified by setting the `KAFKA_NUMBER_OF_CONSUMERS` environment variable.
 The default value is currently 1.
 The optimal setting is one consumer per topic partition.
 NOTE: